Duck-005/StegaPix/README.md

 This is repeated until all the bits are encoded.

 ```
-Also this particular method also encodes the length of the message in the same way in the first 8 LSBs.
+Also this particular method also encodes the length of the message in the same way in the first 24 LSBs.
-Thus a message of size 32 bytes (2^8 / 8) can be hidden inside.
+Thus a message of size 2 MB (2^24 / 8) can be hidden inside.
 ```
 In  the same way any file can be hidden provided the base image is big enough.